JeffDeCola/my-cheat-sheets/concourse-ci-cheat-sheet/README.md

 [My Concourse task examples](https://jeffdecola.github.io/my-concourse-ci-tasks/)

+There are a few ways to install concourse:

+* Local VM with Vagrant
+* Standalone Binary
+* Docker Repository
+* Clusters with BOSH

-## INSTALL AND RUN CONCOURSE CI ON VIRTUALBOX
+## INSTALL CONCOURSE CI ON VIRTUALBOX USING VAGRANT

 Get vargrant for windows